 Our gross unrecognized income tax benefit of \$12.2 million at April 30, 2017, relates to tax positions for which significant change is reasonably possible within the next year.
 This amount primarily relates to double taxation under applicable income tax treaties with foreign tax jurisdictions.
 United States federal and state income tax returns filed by us remain subject to examination for income tax years 2005 and subsequent due to loss carryforwards.
-Canadian federal and provincial (Quebec) returns filed by us remain subject to examination for income tax years 2013 and subsequent.
-Income tax returns associated with our operations located in China are subject to examination for income tax year 2012 and subsequent.
+Canadian federal and provincial (Quebec) returns filed by us remain subject to examination for income tax returns associated with our operations located in China are subject to examination for income tax year 2012 and subsequent.